 The Full Picture

-French fries are not recommended for dogs.
-They are deep-fried in oil (high fat), heavily salted (high sodium), and provide no nutritional benefit.
-Regular consumption can lead to obesity, pancreatitis, and salt-related health issues.
-Some fries may also contain garlic or onion powder seasoning.
-A single plain chip dropped on the floor is unlikely to cause harm, but fries should never be intentionally given to dogs.
-If your dog enjoys potatoes, offer small pieces of plain, baked potato instead.
+French fries are not toxic to dogs, and one or two plain fries are unlikely to cause harm.
+However, they are deep-fried in oil (high fat), heavily salted (high sodium), and provide no nutritional benefit — so they should not be intentionally offered.
+Regular consumption can lead to obesity, pancreatitis, and salt-related health problems.
+Some fries may also be seasoned with garlic or onion powder, both of which are toxic to dogs.
+If your dog enjoys potatoes, offer small pieces of plain, boiled or baked potato instead.
+Avoid sharing fast-food fries, which tend to have the highest salt and fat content.

 What You Should Know